6 Reasons to Keep Your FIV Cat Indoors

 Reason # 3: It helps prevent the spread of FIV

 Keeping your cats indoors not only protects your cat but other felines in the community, too.
 FIV is contagious and can spread from one cat to another through deep bite wounds.
-If your FIV-positive cat gets into a catfight with a community cat, the virus will be transmitted, allowing the newly infected cat to infect other members of the colony.
+If your FIV-positive cat gets into a catfight with a community cat, the virus will be transmitted, allowing the newly infected cat to possibly infect other members of the colony.

 Reason # 4: It keeps your cat from acting on their urge to hunt

 As adorable and innocent-looking as they are, cats are natural-born hunters and they’re extremely good at their craft.
 In fact, cats are so unbelievably good at hunting that they’ve contributed to the extinction of 33 species of animals!
 However, as incredible as that sounds, it’s not something to celebrate.
 That only makes it all the more crucial for cats to be kept indoors, although backyard critters aren’t the only ones that will benefit from that.

 Preventing cats from hunting not only preserves the population of several prey animals, but it also keeps cats from contracting fleas, bacteria, viruses, and parasites that could be living on, or in, those animals.
 Cats are known to go after rats, frogs, birds, rabbits, and even lizards—all of which are common carriers of disease-causing bacteria, viruses, and parasitic intestinal worms, like roundworms and hookworms, which can also infect humans.
 Instead, provide environmental enrichment for your FIV-positive cat to keep them mentally and physically stimulated while indoors.
 You can start by getting a cat tree or investing in a few cat toys.
 You can click here to view some of our favorite cat trees and toys!